A gal I know asked me to recover two chairs for her.

 Here's how easy it is, with photos!

 First I took out all the old staples & pulled off two layers of old fabric & old foam.
-Next, I fixed up the webbing (the middle, off white part, it's stretchy-very expensive).
-These were quite old chairs.

 Then I took my 2 in thick foam & traced my wooden seat with a sharpie.
 I also went around the sharpie marking (free hand, again with sharpie) about a 1/2" from it, where I wanted to actually cut it.